Skip to content

 Seeding the Final

-• To start you would select your seeding method to Open Meet Seeding, select the number of lanes you will have / the number of athletes in each heat, and ensure your round structure is correct.
+Set the number of lanes or athletes per heat, and ensure your round structure is correct.

 Seeding Round 1